Internet2/grouper/grouper-misc/grouper-azure/README.md

 Private, or Hiddenmembership.
 See [Microsoft's documentation on the option](https://docs.microsoft.com/en-us/graph/api/resources/group?view=graph-rest-1.0#group-visibility-options) for more information.

+### proxyType, proxyHost, proxyPort

-If the daemon server requires a proxy to access the internet, a HTTP or SOCKS proxy can be defined using proxyType, proxyHost, and proxyPort.
+If the daemon server requires a proxy to access the internet, a HTTP or SOCKS proxy can be defined using `proxyType`, `proxyHost`, and `proxyPort`.
 Currently, the SOCKS5 proxy only supports anonymous access.

 ## Multiple Provisioners